RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionaryoperations.rst

     del inventory['pears']

-Dictionaries are also *mutable*.
-As we've seen before with lists, this means that the dictionary can be modified by referencing an association on the left hand side of the assignment statement.
+And --- as we've seen with lists --- since it is mutable, the dictionary can be modified by referencing an association on the left hand side of the assignment statement.
 In the previous example, instead of deleting the entry for ``pears``, we could have set the inventory to ``0``.

 .. codelens:: ch12_dict4a
     :python: py3